How to Become a Massage Therapist

 The most critical step to become an LMT is to get the training and hands-on practice required to be able to sit for your state’s board exams.
 Because you are working in a near-medical field and directly with clients’ bodies, it is imperative to get the proper education to be able to practice this profession safely and effectively.
 The training programs can vary in length and requirements, based largely on each state’s individual licensing requirements.
 View our list of states to discover your state’s massage therapist licensing requirements.
 States require anywhere from 500 to 1000 hours of training to sit for your licensing exam, but the national average is 560 hours of training.
 Some states also require you to become CPR certified.
 A handful of states, like Kansas and Minnesota, have requirements that vary by municipality.
 A tiny handful of states don’t currently regulate the massage profession at all.

-A 2011 enrollment survey from the Associated Bodywork & Massage Professionals estimates that there are about 1,440 massage institutions throughout the country.
+The most recent enrollment survey from the Associated Bodywork & Massage Professionals estimates that there are about 1,319 massage institutions throughout the country.
 This number includes career schools, state-run or community colleges, and corporate massage schools.
 The programs may be part-time or full-time, and some schools offer night and weekend classes to students.
+According to the same survey, there are just over 40,000 massage therapy students looking to join the profession.

 Are you ready to explore your school options to start training to become an LMT?
 Click the “Find a School” button below to get started.